-This multidisciplinary programme will be delivered by academics spanning multiple departments from within the University of Oxford with guest lectures from internationally renowned experts in this field.
+This multidisciplinary programme will be delivered by academics spanning multiple Departments from within the University of Oxford with guest lectures from internationally renowned experts in this field.
 Students will receive comprehensive training in scientific writing skills and course assessment on literature review and grant writing assignments.
-Opportunities are also available to experience involvement in established research projects within NDORMS.
-This programme will prepare students for an academic career in musculoskeletal sciences to facilitate the delivery of transformational research from bench to bedside.
+Opportunities are also available to become involved in established research projects within NDORMS.
+Our programme provides students with the necessary training to pursue a clinical academic career or further postgraduate study in the Musculoskeletal Sciences.

 This handbook provides essential information about your assignments, exams, academic and pastoral support.
 Good organisation, communication, effective collaboration and time management are essential qualities to achieve success on this course.
-Across the department, the division and the university as a whole, there is an abundance of skills training courses available (many are free of charge to attend), so please do take advantage of these opportunities.
-I wish you every success as you fulfil your academic goals and learn more about the sciences underlying musculoskeletal diseases.
+Across the Department, the Medical Sciences Division and the University as a whole, there is an abundance of skills training courses available (many are free of charge to attend), so please do take advantage of these opportunities.
+I wish you every success as you fulfil your academic goals and learn more about the Musculoskeletal Sciences.